MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 **Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified
+No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
+This includes avoiding interactio